June 2029 lunar eclipse

-With an umbral eclipse magnitude of 1.84362, this is the largest lunar eclipse of the 21st century.
-Gamma has a value of only 0.01240.
+With an umbral eclipse magnitude of 1.84520, this will be the largest lunar eclipse of the 21st century.
+Gamma will have a value of only 0.01240.
 Due to the Moon's relatively large size as seen from Earth and greater speed in its elliptical orbit, totality will not last over 106 minutes.
-This is the darkest and greatest total lunar eclipse in the 21st century.
+This will be the darkest total lunar eclipse in the 21st century.